MindeKing/TipsModAutoLang/README.md

 * `__lang_file_ext` [any valid string]\
 <sup>(doesn't change anything unless `advanced_mode` is `2`)</sup>\
-texst
+Whether you want the tip / entry files to be output as anything other than .json.\
+Again, this setting doesn't make sense if you're trying to use this script solely for the "Tips" mod,\
+but my delusions of grandeur know no bounds.

 ### Reference Keys:
 * `__tip_key_prefix` [any valid string / blank]\
 texst

 * `__tip_key_suffix` [any valid string / blank]\
-texst
+Same as *tip key prefix*, but it appends the specified string to the end of each tip's reference key instead.

 * `__custom_title_key` [any valid string / blank]\
 texst

 ### General Settings:
 * `__open_output_folder` [true / false]\
-texst
+Whether the script should or shouldn't open the folder in a new File Explorer window which the lang / output file is generated.\
+Helpful if the output folder and batch script aren't in the same location.
+#
+#
+### Optional Settings:
+* `new_manual_defaults` (0,1)\
+Exports all entered settings into a New Defaults file.
+Automatically renames itself if conflicts are detected.\
+Useful if you want to create multiple presets via the script, to ensure all provided settings are valid.

 ### Not-yet-implemented Settings:
 * `__batch_file` [path to existing .txt / blank]\
-texst
+If you have multiple *tip file list*s that you want to turn into namespaces all with just one opperation of the script,\
+this might become the way to do that.\
+But it's also a very niche use-case that'd probably be very difficult to account for, so don't expect this to come anytime soon.

 * `__tip_file_reformat` [true / false]\
-texst
+Enable this setting if you're generating new files based on a *tip file list*, but\
+you also want the contents of every file in the tips / entry folder to be updated:\
+  * To the contents of the *tip file template* file
+  * With new *tip key pre/suffix*s

 * `__lang_file_template` [path to existing .txt / blank]\
-texst

-### Optional Settings:
-* `new_manual_defaults` (0,1)\
-Exports all entered settings into a New Defaults file.
-Automatically renames itself if conflicts are detected.
+Will opperate in a similar way to *tip file template*, only for the lang / output file instead.\
+Currently, the format of the lang / output folder is hard-coded in the script itself, which isn't\
+ideal if I want to provide the ability to change the extension of it in the future.

 ### Verbosity:
 * `verbose_func` (0-2)\
 Provides more information about every other function that doesn't have its own verbosity setting.

 * `verbose_processing_md` (0-2)\
-text
+Provides more information about the function that verifies whether the provided settings are valid or not.

 * `verbose_confirm_n` (0,1)\
-texst
+Provides more information about the "confirm_n" function.

 ### Other Debug Settings:
 * `force_unset` (0,1)\
-Forcibly sets all "var_set" variables to 0 in the ":unset_settings" function.
+Forcibly sets all "var_set" variables to 0 in the ":unset_settings" function.\
+This makes it such that, even if settings are provided by the defaults or config files,\
+the script will think that they aren't.

 * `advanced_mode` (0,2)\
 Enables changing the "tips" and "lang" folder names via the defaults / config files.\
-Enables changing the file extensions of the entry and output files.
+Enables changing the file extensions of the tip / entry and lang / output files.

 ## Credits:
 [MindeKing](https://github.com/MindeKing) - for writing most of the script.